rmiddle/wgm.github/README.md

 What's this?
 ------------
 This plugin provides integration with [Github](http://www.github.com/) to sync issues via their REST API into the Issues plugin.
-This plugin requires the [wgm.issues](http://www.github.com/cerb5-plugins/wgm.issues) plugin to work.
+This plugin requires the [wgm.issues](http://www.github.com/cerb5-plugins/wgm.issues) plugin and the [OAuth extension](http://www.php.net/oauth) to work.

 Installation
 ------------